 Burnout Legends on the PSP is basically Burnout 3: Takedown on a handheld system.
 I could end the article right there, but I shall keep going.
 Besides, there are certain differences here that deserve mention.
 As you may have inferred from the Legends subtitle, this release brings back some of the most popular cars and tracks from the first two Burnout games, mainly the second one, and combines them with the cars, tracks (with the exception of the point-to-point stages), and overall structure and presentation of Burnout 3.
 Once again, you’re playing through the Burnout World Tour or Crash World Tour, unlocking new stuff as you go, and even many of the events (such as the crash junctions and several Burning Lap special events) are recycled from Burnout 3.

 The music, on the other hand, is recycled from Burnout Revenge, although all the best tracks (excuse me, EA TRAX) are missing presumably due to disc space limitations.
 When one of the best remaining songs you’ve got is “Red Flag” by Billy Talent, your soundtrack has some problems.

 When you get to the track, things are again very similar to Burnout 3.
-The main difference, aside from the downgraded graphics, simplified damage and visual effects, and lower frame rate (targeting 30 fps instead of 60, often dropping below that) is that there are only four cars in each race instead of six, making the races somewhat less hectic.
+Aside from the downgraded graphics, simplified damage and visual effects, and lower frame rate (targeting 30 fps instead of 60, often dropping below that), the main difference is the fact there are only four cars in each race instead of six, making the races somewhat less hectic.
 To be fair, the first two Burnout games also had four cars on the track and so did Road Rage in Burnout 3, so it’s not that big of an issue.
 The rest of the gameplay changes Criterion made for Burnout 3 carry over to Legends, so the focus is on Takedowns once again.